IgorKerstges/MyNetmaker/README.md

 ### Insert the version number

 The downloaded 'docker-compose.yml' contains some references to the Netmaker version.
 At the time of writing of this document, the current version of Netmaker is v0.18.5.
-We can find the current latest release in the [https://github.com/gravitl/netmaker/releases](official Netmaker Github repository).
+We can find the current latest release in the [official Netmaker Github repository](https://github.com/gravitl/netmaker/releases).
 In the next step, this version number is needed to insert the relevant version in our 'docker-compose.yml' file

 ```bash
 sed -i 's+REPLACE_SERVER_IMAGE_TAG+v0.18.5+g' docker-compose.yml